SNAPSHOT-India stocks, bonds, rupee, swaps, call, gold at 5:25 p.m.

 The February contract on the Multi Commodity

-Exchange of India was at 27,778 rupees, down 18 rupees from its
+Exchange of India was at 27,920 rupees, up 53 rupees from its

 previous close.